About Melinda +

 If you're deep down in it with the menopause transition, I'm happy you landed here.

 Let's create compassionate change with health and body image without the diets or comparison.
+We’re departing from the usual to uncover your motivation to change.

 Navigate midlife intentionally, stay current with evidence-based research, and allow more time for what matters.